jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-When you go back to website you should see the book, which we added to database displayed in a table:
+When you go back to the website you should see the book, which we added to the database displayed in a table:

 <img src="{{ site.baseurl }}/assets/2022/books-table-one-book.png" alt="Books table displayed with React" title="Books table displayed with React" />